-‘Pretty Little Liars’ Uber A May Be Outed As The Most Shocking Conspiracy Yet
+‘Pretty Little Liars’: ‘Uber A’ May Be Outed As The Most Shocking Conspiracy Yet

 Pretty Little Liars Teaser Says Goodbye To Season 7B

 As Buddy TV shares, the latest teaser to come from the PLL camp gives fans a new piece of the show’s final goodbye with the main ladies sharing their thoughts about secrets and friendship, proving that, even far beyond the series, Aria, Hanna, Emily, Spencer, and Alison will always be bonded.
-The new Pretty Little Liars teaser offers scenes from the last half of season 7, separating each scene with one of the five girls giving the traditional finger across the lips “shhh” signal.
+The new Pretty Little Liars teaser offers scenes from the last half of Season 7, separating each scene with one of the five girls giving the traditional finger across the lips “shhh” signal.

 “Friends share secrets,” Sasha Pieterse says as PLL’s Alison DiLaurentis.
 “That’s what keeps us close.”